elopio/docs/source/includes/_reporting.md

 When a Fork is initiated, all REP [Staked](#dispute-stake) on all non-Forking Markets is unstaked so that it is free to be migrated to a Child Universe during the Forking Period.

-Whichever Child Universe receives the most migrated REP by the end of the Forking Period becomes the winning Universe, and its corresponding Outcome becomes the Final Outcome of the Forking Market.
-All un-Finalized Markets in the Parent Universe are automatically migrated to the [Winning Universe](#winning-universe) and — if they have received an [Initial Report](#initial-report) — are reset back to the beginning of their first Dispute Round.
+Whichever Child Universe receives the most migrated REP by the end of the Forking Period becomes the Winning Universe, and its corresponding Outcome becomes the Final Outcome of the Forking Market.
+Un-Finalized Markets in the Parent Universe may be migrated to the Winning Universe and, if they have received an [Initial Report](#initial-report), are reset back to the [Waiting for the Next Fee Window to Begin Phase](#waiting-for-the-next-fee-window-to-begin-phase).
 The Fork is then complete and the regular 7-day Fee Window cycle continues.

 There are a few important things to note about the Forking process: